Traumatic Brain Injury Lawyers

-While some people completely recover from a traumatic brain injury, for others, the consequences may fundamentally change their lives forever.
-In the long-term, TBI can result in the following:
+While some people can experience traumatic brain injury recovery in full, others will have consequences that may fundamentally change their lives forever.
+In the long-term, traumatic brain injury can result in the following:

 - Cognitive issues – such as permanent memory loss and ongoing memory recall issues, loss of space and time perceptions, and decreased ability to solve problems and make sound judgments.

 - Physical complications – these can range from full or partial paralysis to general weakness, poor balance and coordination, reduced endurance, and seizures that are commonly called traumatic epilepsy.

 - Sensory problems – including loss of sensation, taste, hearing, and smell, as well as a variety of visual impairments.